-We serve simple food, done well made from the best local ingredients.
+We serve simple food, done well and made from the best local ingredients.
 We are extraordinarily lucky to live in a region rich with amazing agricultural land and small farmers that are committed to providing world class meats, produce, and dairy.
 We use only grass fed beef sourced directly from Maryland small family farms.

-Boxcar began life as a food truck (or more specifically a trailer), quickly growing to two trucks, and then finally our current iteration of one truck and the Brunswick brick and mortar location.
-The restaurant is co-located with the Towpath Creamery, which serves high-quality Great Falls ice cream made in Maryland from Maryland milk.
+Boxcar began life as a food truck (or more specifically a trailer), quickly growing to two trucks, and then finally our current iteration of two trucks and the Brunswick brick and mortar location.
+The restaurant now serves high-quality Great Falls ice cream made in Maryland from Maryland milk.
 Our Frederick location is steps within Downtown Frederick, which our Brunswick location is at the heart of historic downtown, within steps of the MARC commuter train and the C&O Canal Towpath.
 While we currently have limited hours, we hope to expand them soon.

 Grass Fed Beef

-Simply put, grass fed beef is better for the environment, better for the animals, and creates a superior quality product.
-Grass fed beef is produced from cows who are exclusively raised in pastures grazing on their natural diet of – you guessed it – grass.
-Boxcar uses only beef from cows that live their entire lives in the field as opposed to the vast majority of commercially raised cattle, which are fed a diet of grain for the last 5-8 months of their lives.
+Simply put, grass fed beef is better for the environment, better for the animals, and results in a superior quality product.
+Grass fed beef is produced from cows who are raised exclusively in pastures to graze on their natural diet of – you guessed it – grass!
+Boxcar is proud to only use beef from cows that live their entire lives in the field, as opposed to most commercially raised cattle which consume a diet of grain for the last 5-8 months of their lives.